shivi-ai/examples/README.md

 </div>
 <hr>

 Here you can find ready-to-run examples explaining how to work with the Chargetrip API.
 Each example has instructions in the corresponding README file.
-If something is not explained or you miss an example, please let us know by opening an issue or contacting us in [Spectrum](https://spectrum.chat/chargetrip?tab=posts) chat.
+If something is not explained or you miss an example, please let us know by opening an issue.
 We improve our documentation continuously, and your feedback is valuable.

-Available examples:

-1. Build a simple route [example](https://examples.chargetrip.com/?id=route);
-2. Query a list of cars [example](https://examples.chargetrip.com/?id=car-list);
-3. Query the details of a car [example](https://examples.chargetrip.com/?id=car-details);
-4. Show stations on a map [example](https://examples.chargetrip.com/?id=stations-around);
-5. Query a specific station [example](https://examples.chargetrip.com/?id=station-details);
-6. Show stations using the mvt response from the Vector Tile Service [example](https://examples.chargetrip.com/?id=tile-server);
-7. Show stations using the GeoJSON response from the Vector Tile Service [example](https://examples.chargetrip.com/?id=tile-json);
-8. Build a route and display an elevation profile [example](https://examples.chargetrip.com/?id=elevation-plot);
-9. Build a route and recalculate if the SOC changes [example](https://examples.chargetrip.com/?id=state-of-charge)
-10. Build a route and display stations along the route [example](https://examples.chargetrip.com/?id=stations-along-route);
-11. Build a route and display alternative routes [example](https://examples.chargetrip.com/?id=alternative-routes);
-12. Build a route and recalculate if the battery capacity changes [example](https://examples.chargetrip.com/?id=battery-capacity)

 ## Installation and local development